AidanSeboa/Gait-Recognition-Project/README.md

 MainActivity3 uses a k value that is set to 5

-Editting the class MainActivity is required for changing the variables of the system or changing the accuracy
+Editting the class MainActivity is required for changing the variables of the system or changing the accuracy All code was created in Android Studio and was therefore tested and assessed on a smartphone with an Android operating system.
+A Samsung S9 was used in my testing